inetrg/spoki/README.md

 $ assemble -s 2021-10-13 -H 21 -d test --kafka --csv ../logs/example
 ```

-`clean` should print a single line with the tool (wget), url (http://141.22.28.35/evil), scanner (141.22.28.35), and port (80). `download` will create a new `activity` folder with a log file for this malware name (`evil.2021.10.csv.gz`) that list the download attempt.
+`clean` should print a single line with the tool (wget), url (http://141.22.28.35/evil), hoster (141.22.28.35), and port (80). `download` will create a new `activity` folder with a log file for this malware name (`evil.2021.10.csv.gz`) that list the download attempt.
 If the download was successful, a directory `malware` will contain a folder named after the download hash that contains the download (`malware.bin`) and a compressed log file.

 **Note** The download part accesses a file on my work computer.
 It get's multiple request from different IPs each day.
 I don't check the logs to see where from.
 Please let me know if I should disable it.